Walter E. Hanson envisioned a company that could change the landscapes of communities through smart local and global projects.

 Hanson continued its growth, opening multiple offices across the United States.
 Environmental waste management services were added, and a joint venture in Seattle allowed the company to offer services for nuclear facility site characterization.
 As the use of computer technology increased in the industry, Hanson added computer-aided design and drafting services.
 With two acquisitions and a merger, the aviation and telecommunications divisions were formed, and the firm’s consulting work entered the architectural, electrical and mechanical fields.

 A joint venture in Anchorage, Alaska, led to the creation of Hanson Alaska LLC.
-Other acquisitions include Jacksonville, Florida-based Bowen Civil Engineering, Texas-based Naismith Engineering Inc. and McHenry, Illinois-based Engineered Rail Solutions.
+Other acquisitions include Jacksonville, Florida-based Bowen Civil Engineering; Texas-based Naismith Engineering Inc.; McHenry, Illinois-based Engineered Rail Solutions; and Maitland, Florida-based Amherst Consulting Co.
+Hanson also formed a partnership with Infrastructure Solutions Inc., the developer of an asset management and capital planning software, to help clients with their capital improvement plans.

 Projects and progress